Engage. Encourage. Empower.

 Justice For Vets has mentoring resources available to all members of the veterans treatment court team.

-NEW ONLINE MENTOR PROFESSIONAL DEVELOPMENT
+ONLINE MENTOR PROFESSIONAL DEVELOPMENT

 Online professional development is now available to all volunteer veteran mentors, mentor coordinators and veterans treatment court staff.